Musician Handbook

 What should I do if another student is bothering my child?

 Kids constantly surprise us when they act like kids, and we do want to help all of our young musicians grow into responsible and considerate adults.
 No child here should feel that acting in a rude fashion is acceptable, or that no help is available if another child is acting inappropriately.
 Please let us know if there is a problem, and in a timely fashion so that we can remedy things before feelings are irrevocably hurt!
-The program director is the one to call for any issue like this one.
+The Executive Director is the one to call for any issue like this one.

 Whom should I contact about other things?

-• Russell should be contacted about repertoire, seating placement, or about a decision to leave the orchestra.
+- Russell, our Founder and Artistic Director should be contacted about repertoire, seating placement, or about a decision to leave the orchestra.

-• Your child’s section coach should be approached at rehearsals with technical questions specific to the music your child is playing.
+- Your child’s section coach should be approached at rehearsals with technical questions specific to the music your child is playing.

-• The program director is the one to contact about anything else, in particular: if your child is sick and will miss a rehearsal, if you have questions about the time or place of a rehearsal, if you want to place an ad in the concert program or buy concert tickets, if you want to set up an audition, if you want to volunteer with the orchestra or if you want to make a donation.
+- Joyce, our Executive Director, about anything else.
+If you have questions or ideas, if you want to place an ad in the concert program or buy concert tickets, if you want to volunteer with the orchestra or if you want to make a donation.

 Should I have insurance for my child’s instrument?

 We recommend that you do so, especially for fragile instruments like the strings.
-We need for you to encourage your child to keep track of his instrument and to make sure that it is put somewhere outside of the line of traffic.
+We need for you to encourage your child to keep track of their instrument and to make sure that it is put somewhere outside of the line of traffic.
 Especially at the Colburn School there is very little room for instruments and lots of kids acting like kids (good kids, but still kids.)

 One source for insurance is the Musical Instrument Insurance Agency, (800) 421-1283.